epfml/disco/README.md

 ___

 :question: **WHY DISCO?**
-- To build predictive models across private datasets without compromising data privacy, ownership, sovereignty, or model performance
+- To build deep learning models across private datasets without compromising data privacy, ownership, sovereignty, or model performance
 - To create an easy-to-use platform that allows non-specialists to participate in collaborative learning

 ___